Longfellow Creek Natural Drainage System (NDS) Project

 Community engagement

 Through the City's Public Art Program, Portland-based artist Brian Borrello developed an art installation for the SW Kenyon St site.
+The public art was installed at the corner of 24th Ave SW and SW Kenyon St in late spring 2025 in collaboration with Portland-based artist Brian Borrello and the City of Seattle’s Public Art Program.

-The artist's goals are to make this place interesting for the community to visit and for the art to offer something unexpected, thought-provoking, and perhaps a little magical.
+The artist's goals wee to make this place interesting for the community to visit and for the art to offer something unexpected, thought-provoking, and perhaps a little magical.
 This site is where life forces are nourished by the creek, where neighbors can connect with each other while they pass through, and where community can experience the natural world and its often-unseen processes.

 Natural drainage systems slow stormwater and filter out pollutants before they can harm our creeks and other waterways.
 Keeping pollutants out of our water is important for fish, aquatic life, and people.